olegasivakov/ethereum_projects_about/README.md

  - <b>Status</b>: idea

 ## EP-18: Blockchain data storage manager
  - <b>Description</b>: Blockchain data storage size on the disk may grow without any control and grab all available disk space.
-We offer to add automated control of disk space usage truncating older and unusable block data.
+We offer to add automated control of disk space usage truncating the older and unusable block data.
  - <b>Status</b>: idea

 ## EP-19: Send eth messages via email
- - <b>Description</b>:
+ - <b>Description</b>: This is a research project intended to create the possibiity of transfer coins and initiate transactions related to smart contracts via email.
+Our idea is that email may contain both transaction and text from some user to another user and can be considered as a contract.
+Rights of the parties under this contract may be protected in court
  - <b>Status</b>: ```in work```
  - https://github.com/olegasivakov/ep-19

 ## EP-20: Mail client & server hosted on ethnode
  - <b>Description</b>:
  - <b>Status</b>: ```in work```
  - https://github.com/olegasivakov/ep-20